DR. JILL M. BAILEY: GET TO KNOW ME

 - Orthodontic specialist training – Washington Hospital Center and Children’s National Medical Center

 I’m active in numerous, ongoing continuing education programs.
-I’m a member of the Seattle Study Club, on its specialist advisory board, and the Spear Study Club.
+I co-lead the the Spear Study Club and am on the specialist advisory board of the Seattle Study Club.
 These are both groups of dentists and specialists in the local area who work together to develop better communication and treatment planning, and continually raise the bar to provide our patients with the best outcomes.
 I’m also a proud member of the Schulman Study Group, which is a national study club, by invitation only, of the top 125 practices in the country.

 General dentists and specialists each have an exceptional vision in their own area.
 It is critical, when treating patients, that we have excellent communication and a greater depth of understanding of the other team members and what they can do.
 When we work together, with a shared vision, the patient wins!